 The good people at Champion Data have toughened things up a bit in 2018.
 There is no standout-season-long- loophole-option at this moment.
 It will all come down to Rd1 selections and the amount of decent rookies on each line.

 At this early stage, I’m leaning towards Spargo (MEL) or Crowden (FRE) with their dual position movements.
 They look like being handy M11 bench warmers.
 However, if there are no viable rookie Ruck options coming into the season (R3), then I might just start with Olango (WCE) or Jeffries (NTH) at their rock-bottom price and use the cash (wisely…..hopefully) elsewhere.
+Given the recent retirement of Kurt Tippett, Darcy Cameron comes into calculation at R3 however.
+Was constantly rumored to be close to the Seniors in 2017 but it never eventuated.
+Surely he gets his chance at some stage in 2018.
+These new developments have made the loophole choice even harder.

 A couple of likely lads at R3 for the loophole option…….Tony Olango (L) & Tom Jeffries (R)